MCC-Blue River - Driver Education, Summer 2017

 Driver Education provides a student driver the skills and mental attitudes to become the most competent, skillful, responsible driver possible.
 This serves as a base for parents to continue the instruction and supervision of their young driver in developing the expertise needed to be a safe driver.

-This five-day course delivers classroom instruction, in-car observation with other students and the course instructor, as well as actual behind-the-wheel driving practice.
+We offer both two-day or five-day courses.
+This course delivers classroom instruction, in-car observation with other students and the course instructor, as well as actual behind-the-wheel driving practice.
 Classroom instruction will take place at the MCC-Blue River campus in the Public Safety building, located at 20301 E. 78 Hwy., Independence, MO.
 Driving instruction will take place in the MCC-Blue River parking lot; the Precision Driving Course (PDC), located ½ mile east of the main Blue River campus; and on the street.
 The course is taught by highly-trained, veteran police officers.

 Students must be at least 15 years of age at the start of the course and have their driver’s permit with them at all times while in the course.
 A student who forgets his or her permit will not be allowed to drive.
 Please note that students cannot wear sandals or flip-flops during this course.
 Also, please note that students may not operate vehicles if they are taking medication prohibiting operation of heavy equipment.